- Who are you and what do you do?

 - Fading channel modelling under heavy LOS/NLOS multipath, multi-carrier OFDM WiMAX-like access.

-- Rayleigh and Rician fading models using Matlab-like environments (Octave and
+- Rayleigh and Rician fading models using Matlab.

 - Co-site interference cancellation techniques.